 Which way will the doors in the house open?

 By the way, if you’re more of a visual or auditory learner, click here to see most of this same information in video form.

 Educate Yourself About the Process

 The more you know about how things work, the more comfortable you’ll be with the process.
 We've learned over the years that the better informed our clients are about the custom home building process, the happier they are with the results—and the more they enjoy the experience.
-That's why we offer some help for figuring out what those next steps.
+That's why we offer some help in figuring out what those next steps are.
 If you'd like to learn more please download our free page custom home guide.